SamerSawan/bookmarkd/README.md

 - Track progress and statistics to encourage more reading.
 - Maintain a seamless, cross-platform experience for book lovers. **Mobile support coming soon**.

-With Bookmarkd, reading isn't just a hobby—it's an experience.

 ---

 ## **Features**